AfzalNMSU/-Big-Data-Proc-and-Cloud-Svcs/README.md

 ![image](https://user-images.githubusercontent.com/83153124/197454960-cd27d654-cccd-462f-ace7-41c67e9ec91b.png)

-7. What are the distinct values for each field?
-(If applicable)
+7. Distinct values for each field

 ![image](https://user-images.githubusercontent.com/83153124/197455066-2b6febd8-be0c-468c-9269-1fb3c20060e2.png)

 ##### From the table we can see that the 'medallion' and 'hack_license' values are the distinct values for each field.

-8. For other numeric types besides lat and lon, what are the min and max values?
+8. For other numeric types besides lat and lon, the min and max values.

 ##### From the 'Maximum Passenger Count' we find the value is too big which is 255.
 And we know there are no taxi exists whicn can have 255 passengers at a time.
 So, we understand that this is a outlier.